titiomm/vanilla2-reliked/README.md

 ##### Description

 ReLiked is a simple Vanilla2 Forums plugin to add the Facebook like button, with all options customizable, to your discussions.
+It is based on <a href="http://vanillaforums.org/addon/liked-plugin">Liked</a> which doesn't seem to be maintained anymore.

 You do not need to create a facebook app & can disable the facebook script insertion in the settings in case it is redundant with other plugins.